igorbenav/clientai/README.md

 ---

-**ClientAI** is a Python package that provides a unified interface for interacting with multiple AI providers, including OpenAI, Replicate, Groq and Ollama.
-It offers seamless integration and consistent methods for text generation and chat functionality across different AI platforms.
+<b>ClientAI</b> is a Python package that provides a unified framework for building AI applications, from direct provider interactions to transparent LLM-powered agents, with seamless support for OpenAI, Replicate, Groq and Ollama.

 **Documentation**: [igorbenav.github.io/clientai/](https://igorbenav.github.io/clientai/)